Smokin' Aces: Cast

+Other actors in the film include Brian Bloom as FBI agent Baker, Scott Bloom as FBI agent Wyman, Clare Carey as Laverne, Patrick St. Esprit as hotel security guard "Moustache", Marianne Muellerleile as Margie Turlock, Zach Cumer as Warren Turlock, and Scott Halberstadt as the pimply hotel receptionist.

 Wayne Newton makes a cameo appearance as himself.
 Joe Carnahan, the film's writer-director, makes a cameo as an armed robber at the beginning of the film.

+Production

+After quitting work on Mission: Impossible III, Joe Carnahan wrote a draft of what he called a version of It's a Mad, Mad, Mad, Mad World, with dark humor and heavy violence.
+Liza Chasin of Working Title met with Carnahan based on how much she liked his previous film, Narc.
+Several members of the cast signed on because of Carnahan's association with Narc, and they trained with experts to produce the majority of their own stunts in camera.

+Casting

+Michael Shannon was originally cast as Darwin Tremor, but Joe Carnahan fired him after he was rude to a costumer during a pre-production meeting.
+Carnahan cast Chris Pine within 10 seconds of his audition, later saying "He brought a levity and humor that the scene needed, and he did it simply with his physical reaction, which was the key.
+That’s just an innate skill set that Pine is blessed with and is in such short supply."

+The film was the official acting debut for both Common and Alicia Keys.

+This was Joseph Ruskin's final film role before his death in December 2013.

+Filming

+Shooting took place mainly at the Bally's Lake Tahoe Hotel and Casino (then called the Caesars Tahoe) in Stateline, Nevada.

 Title sequence

-During the making of the film, Joe Carnahan's on-set photographer captured thousands of stills.
+During the making of the film, Carnahan's on-set photographer captured thousands of stills.
 These stills (over 3,000) were given to the London-based studio VooDooDog, who found sequential photographs that could be animated into title sequences.
 The images were then manipulated using After Effects, giving control of camera movement and depth of field.
-The sequence takes inspirations from Butch Cassidy and the Sundance Kid and other 1970s movies.
-To give the rostrum type hand-made feel, ink textures were filmed using a Canon 5D stills camera.
-Originally two sequences were produced, an opening sequence and end sequence.
+The sequence takes inspiration from Butch Cassidy and the Sundance Kid and other 1970s movies.
+To give the rostrum-type hand-made feel, ink textures were filmed using a Canon 5D stills camera.
+Originally two sequences were produced, an opening sequence and an end sequence.
 However, only the end sequence was used.

-"Yes, Joe liked the opening credits we did but after their edit they felt it slowed the momentum of the introduction.
+Creative director Paul Donnellon remarked "Yes, Joe liked the opening credits we did but after their edit, they felt it slowed the momentum of the introduction.
 That seems to be a big concern for filmmakers now—they're aware of the short attention span of audiences and don't want to delay the story.
 As a designer, I am not sure I would agree, of course.
 I think that if credit sequences are good and entertaining, they can hold an audience's attention".